 This page describes how to setup a Jupyter notebook and configure it for use with Rockset.

 The steps below are intended for use with Python 3.
 They require that you have a Rockset account and have installed the latest Rockset Python SDK.
 Refer to the Python page for instructions on installing the Python SDK.

 Jupyter notebooks are an effective tool for data scientists to iterate on their work and share it with other data scientists.
 Rockset has deep integration with the Jupyter notebook workflow.
 There is deep SQL Magic and ipython-sql integration that lets you run SQL queries directly in your notebooks, turn the results into Pandas dataframes.
-There is also a Rockset Python client integration to do more advanced operations including creating collections and adding, removing, or modifying documents within collections.
+There is also a Rockset Python SDK integration to do more advanced operations including creating collections and adding, removing, or modifying documents within collections.

-You must first install the Rockset Python client.
+You must first install the Rockset Python SDK.
 After that, you can install the Jupyter package by following the official guide.
 Ensure that you install the version of Jupyter for Python 3.
 In addition to Jupyter, you will need a couple of extra packages that can be installed as follows:

 $ python3 -m pip install ipython-sql